History of Emory University: Post-1950s Expansion

 Emory University celebrated its sesquicentennial anniversary in 1986, when it featured a student body of about 8,500 undergraduate and graduate students.
-Emory is generally considered a shortlist member of the so-called "Southern Ivy League" and consistently ranks among the top universities in the United States.
-In 2004, Emory University's endowment was ranked 8th in the nation at an estimated $4.4 billion.
+In 2024, Emory University's endowment was ranked 17th in the nation at an estimated $11.044 billion.

-Emory University recently completed a strategic planning process in 2005 led by Emory President James W. Wagner, Provost Earl Lewis and Executive Vice President Mike Mandl.
+Emory University completed a strategic planning process in 2005 led by Emory President James W. Wagner, Provost Earl Lewis and Executive Vice President Mike Mandl in collaboration with the Baltimore-based Ayers Saint Gross.
 After broad consultation with the entire Emory community, the comprehensive plan was put forward and approved by the Board of Trustees.
 The anticipated $3 billion plan will strengthen Emory University's programs in specific areas focused on key themes centered on major world issues.

 On November 16, 2006, the Robert W. Woodruff Foundation announced that it would give Emory $261.5 million over four years to enhance the Emory Clinic, establish a Presidential Fund to provide seed money for the strategic plan, and to renovate the Woodruff Health Sciences Administration Building.